marlonecobos/nichevol/README.md

 The **nichevol** R package helps to perform critical steps in the process of assessment of species’ ecological niche evolution, with uncertainty incorporated in reconstructions.
-The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, comparative phylogenetic analyses, and plotting for interpretations.
+The method proposed here for ancestral reconstruction of ecological niches characterizes species’ niches using a bin-based approach that incorporates uncertainty in estimations.
+Compared to other existent methods the approaches presented here reduce risks of overestimation of ecological niche evolution.The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, comparative phylogenetic analyses, and plotting for interpretations.

 <br>